 The PTEN hamartoma tumor syndrome (PHTS) includes several syndromes with heterogeneous clinical symptoms, which may place individuals at an increased risk for the development of certain types of cancer.
-PHTS can be diagnosed with the identification of a PTEN mutation can confirm a diagnosis of PHTS.
+Genetic testing for a PTEN mutation can confirm a diagnosis of PHTS.

-The PTEN (‘phosphatase and tensin homologue on chromosome 10’) hamartoma tumor syndrome (PHTS) is characterized by hamartomatous tumors and PTEN germline mutations.
+PTEN hamartoma tumor syndrome (PHTS) is characterized by hamartomatous tumors and PTEN germline mutations.
 Clinically, PHTS includes Cowden syndrome (CS), Bannayan-Riley-Ruvalcaba syndrome (BRRS), PTEN-related Proteus syndrome (PS), and Proteus-like syndrome (PLS).

 CS is a multiple hamartoma syndrome with a high risk for benign and malignant tumors of the thyroid, breast, and endometrium.
 Affected individuals usually have macrocephaly, trichilemmomas, and papillomatous papules and present by age late 20s.
 The lifetime risk of developing breast cancer is 85%, with an average age of diagnosis between 38 and 46 years.
 The lifetime risk for thyroid cancer, which is usually follicular carcinoma, is approximately 35%.
 The risk for endometrial cancer is not well defined, but may approach 28%.
 A 2012 study included 3399 prospectively recruited individuals who met relaxed International Cowden Consortium PHTS criteria; 368 were found to have deleterious PTEN mutations.
 Estimated lifetime cancer risks were: 85.2% for breast (95% confidence interval [CI], 71.4% to 99.1%); 35.2% for thyroid (95% CI, 19.7% to 50.7%); 28.2% for endometrium (95% CI, 17.1% to 39.3%); 9.0% for colorectal (95% CI, 3.8% to 14.1%); 33.6% for kidney (95% CI, 10.4% to 56.9%); and 6% for melanoma (95% CI, 1.6% to 9.4%).
 A 2013 study of 154 individuals with a deleterious PTEN mutation were found to have cumulative cancer risks at age 70 of 85% for any cancer (95% CI, 70% to 95%), 77% for female breast cancer (95% CI, 59% to 91%), and 38% for thyroid cancer (95% CI, 25% to 56%).